 So, why is search volume significant when picking keywords?

-Search volume has a massive effect on how likely you are to rank for a specific keyword (and get clicks from it).
+Search volume greatly affects how likely you are to rank for a specific keyword (and get clicks from it).

 The search volume usually drops as the keyword becomes longer.

-1-word keywords have a massive search volume and may look impressive at first but are useless for SEO in most cases.
+1-word keywords have a massive search volume and may look impressive at first but are usually useless for SEO.

-Longer keywords with seemingly low search volume, however, usually are much more useful.
+However, longer keywords with seemingly low search volume are generally much more useful.

 This is because they’re easier to rank for due to lower competition, and people searching for a long-tail keyword are often more focused on what they need.

-Long-tail keywords account for about 60% of Google’s total search volume, but each one may only see a few dozen searches a month.
+Long-tail keywords comprise over 70% of Google’s search volume, but each one may only see a few dozen searches a month.

 However, ranking for those searches is more manageable, and you’re more likely to see sales from those clicks.

-In other words, keyword length affects search volume, which directly affects keyword difficulty.
+In other words, keyword length affects search volume, directly affecting keyword difficulty.

 Answer this question — would you rather get 100 clicks out of 10,000 low-quality monthly searches or 10 clicks out of 100 high-quality, valuable long-tail monthly searches?